Section 5 – Lawley Bank

 Follow the path down into Princes End adjacent the bungalows.
 Continue along the footpath until you see marker sign (45) indicating a public right of way.
 Just up the lane to your right was the Jam Factory.
 Take the right of way, passing through a play area.
 Go down the wooden sleeper steps and cross the open space to the far-right corner where you’ll find a kissing gate (marker sign 46) onto Station Road.
 Proceed carefully down Station Road until you see marker sign (47).

 31. Barrack House

-This is a surviving example of a Barrack House, built in the 1700’s.
-Dwellings like this were built to provide basic accommodation for young miners while miners families lived in cottages, often constructed in single or double rows.
+This is a surviving example of a Barrack House, built in the 1700s.
+Dwellings like this were built to provide basic accommodation for young miners while their families lived in cottages, often constructed in single or double rows.